 Like personal property, having too much debt also puts summary dissolution out of reach.

 If you and your spouse have less than $15,000 in unpaid debt, either individually or as together, you qualify.
 This includes student loans, credit card debt, medical bills, car loans, and anywhere else you owe money.

 Division of Property

-To keep things as streamlined as possible, in order to move forward with summary dissolution, neither party can request spousal support.
-Such maintenance payments often help one spouse meet financial needs during divorce.
+These maintenance payments often help one spouse meet financial needs during a divorce.
 However, that’s not an option if you hope to use this strategy.